kimmigacs/Kimmigetal_ProgestogenChangesReflectedinRestingStateConnectivityandPositiveMood/README.md

 ### **Analysis data and code for Kimmig et al.: "To start or to discontinue the pill – changes in progestogens are reflected by resting-state connectivity and positive mood"**

-Barplots: R code and anonymized raw data provided.
+Barcharts: R code and anonymized raw data provided.
 Running the scripts create and save the bar plot figures provided in the manuscript.

 RSA: Three Jupyter Notebook files are provided for the different types of intersubject RSAs presented in the manuscript, including all output.txt files:
 1) hormonal change by parcel-wise resting state functional connectivity